projectnomore/Javascript-Console-Emulator-W.I.P/README.md

-# Javascript-Console-Emulator-W.I.P
+# Console Emulator Bypass
-emulates the javascript console so you can run code on school computers
+emulates the js console so you can use the console on blocked computers.

-## this makes stuff compatable like
-delta math hacks
+## tested on
+firefox
+google chrome